Error Model

 ZKsyncError.envelope: ErrorEnvelope

-type ErrorEnvelope = {
+interface ErrorEnvelope {

 /** Resource surface that raised the error. */

-/** Specific operation, e.g. "withdrawals.finalize" or "deposits.create". */
+/** SDK operation, e.g. 'withdrawals.finalize' */

 operation: string;

-/** Broad category (see table below). */
+/** Broad category */

-/** Stable, human-readable message for developers. */
+/** Human-readable, stable message for developers. */

 message: string;